rebecci918/gis_maps/README.md

 watershed_lab: Made in GIS 2.
 In this lab I processed DEMs using a variety of AcrPro tools including sink, flow direction, and flow accumulation to delineate the Saco River Watershed.

 lab5: Made in GIS 1.
 The purpose of this lab was to show estimations of sea level rise using a DEM.

+income, median income, and employment debate maps: The goal of this lab was to create maps that argued your point for a class debate about the diversity of Maine using U.S. cenus data.
+I was on the side agruing that Maine is not diverse.